Xycone/iOrganise/README.md

     }
     EOF
     ```
-13. Make sure Docker Desktop is up to date and reboot Windows.
+13. Make sure Docker Desktop is up to date and restart.

 ## Running the application ▶️
 Follow the instructions to start iOrganiseUI and iOrganiseAPI: